Everest Base Camp Trek with Helicopter Return

 02

-The trail starts easy from Phadking, with the first stretch of the trek being smooth sailing that follows through the River basin of Dudh Koshi River.
+The trail starts easily from Phadking.
+The first stretch is smooth sailing through the Dudh Koshi River basin.

 We take a short foot trail until we reach a narrow suspension bridge to reach Monjo.
 Monjo is the entry point for Sagarmatha National Park, and you must show or purchase your National Park Entry permit after getting to Jorsalle.